 Infographic: Meeting places of the future (part 1)

 The COVID-19 pandemic has severely restricted our social lives.
 Any close contact is potentially dangerous.
 But what are the alternatives?
 New opportunities for meet-ups are emerging that are safe and cost little.
 A GDI infographic shows how we will meet in the future.
-The future of meet-ups will also be the central topic at the GDI Trend Day on 10 March 2021.
+The future of meet-ups was also be the central topic at the GDI Trend Day on 10 March 2021.

 The catering, event and culture industries are being severely challenged by the coronavirus pandemic.
 But we are also faced with challenges in our personal lives, as we are no longer able to meet friends, acquaintances and family where and how often we want to.

 But the crisis has also shown that physical meetings are expensive – and often not even necessary.
 Flights or train tickets have to be paid for, offices and meeting rooms rented.
 Online meetings via Zoom, discussions via chat and working from home offer a cheap, effective alternative in many cases.
 And these are just the beginning.
 The crisis is giving rise to new meeting points and meeting places.
 Technologies such as augmented reality and immersion are completely overcoming the barrier between the physical and virtual world and will soon allow us to experience ‘real’ encounters in digital space.

 The GDI infographic shows the meeting opportunities of the future.
 From hologram concerts and social virtual reality to virtual museums and conversations with avatars: there are more and more alternatives to physical meetings.
 They cost less and will therefore remain and supplement or completely replace physical meetings once the pandemic is over.